The Guide to Interview Analysis

 Introduction

 Morgan (1997) defines focus groups as "a research technique that collects data through group interaction on a topic determined by the researcher."
-In conducting focus group interviews, this interaction can uncover perspectives that might not emerge in individual interviews, as the social setting prompts focus group participants to react to and build upon one another’s contributions.
+When conducting focus group interviews, a researcher can uncover perspectives that might not emerge in individual interviews, as the social setting prompts focus group participants to react to and build upon one another’s contributions.
 Whether in traditional settings or online focus groups, these discussions provide insights into participants' thoughts, opinions, and experiences regarding a specific issue, product, or idea.
 The discussion is typically semi-structured, with focus group questions designed to allow for flexibility in exploring unexpected topics that may arise.

 The moderator plays a crucial role in guiding the discussion, ensuring that all focus group participants have the opportunity to contribute, and maintaining focus on the research topic.
 The moderator may ask follow-up or probing questions to clarify points or explore ideas in greater depth.
 In some cases, a two-way focus group approach may be employed, where one group observes another group's discussion and provides feedback, enhancing the depth of insights gained.